scicloj/tablecloth/docs/index.md

 (api/->array DS :V1 :float32)
 ```

-    #object["[Ljava.lang.String;" 0x494497ba "[Ljava.lang.String;@494497ba"]
+    #object["[Ljava.lang.String;" 0x236793b2 "[Ljava.lang.String;@236793b2"]
-    #object["[F" 0x52403c39 "[F@52403c39"]
+    #object["[F" 0x38631d5c "[F@38631d5c"]

 ### Rows

 Rows can be selected or dropped using various selectors:

--   row id(s) - row index as number or seqence of numbers (first row has index `0`, second `1` and so on)
+-   row id(s) - row index as number or seqence of numbers (first row has
+    index `0`, second `1` and so on)
 -   sequence of true/false values
 -   filter by predicate (argument is row as a map)

-When predicate is used you may want to limit columns passed to the function (`select-keys` option).
+When predicate is used you may want to limit columns passed to the
+function (`select-keys` option).

-Additionally you may want to precalculate some values which will be visible for predicate as additional columns.
-It's done internally by calling `add-or-replace-columns` on a dataset. `:pre` is used as a column definitions.
+Additionally you may want to precalculate some values which will be
+visible for predicate as additional columns.
+It’s done internally by
+calling `add-or-replace-columns` on a dataset. `:pre` is used as a
+column definitions.

 #### Select

-Select fourth row
+Select fifth row

 ``` clojure
 (api/select-rows DS 4)